 History of UTC

-In November of 2009, Das Keyboard announced the first-ever Ultimate Typing Championship.
+In November of 2009, Das Keyboard, a maker of mechanical keyboards, announced the first-ever Ultimate Typing Championship.
 The nationwide competition set out to find the fastest typist in the United States, with the two finalists being flown to Austin Texas to compete at the SXSW Interactive Festival for the $2,000 Grand Prize.
 The general online competition was launched on November 11, 2010, and allowed contestants to register and compete against each other for the fastest words-per-minute speeds on the competitive racing website, TyprX.com.
 The general online competition closed on December 31, 2010, and the six semifinalists were chosen based on their average words-per-minute speeds registered on TyprX.com.

 The first round of the finals featured a 480 word standard English text (2,873 characters, 2,394 excluding spaces).
 While Nate put forward a great effort with a 110 WPM speed, he was no match for Sean Wrona who set a new unofficial speed typing record of 163 WPM on standard English text.

 The second round of the finals featured a 360 word, non-standard text (1,949 characters, 1,592 excluding spaces) with special characters mixed into standard English text.
 On this significantly more challenging text, Nate typed at a 79 words-per-minute, which Sean surpassed with his extremely impressive 124 words-per-minute speed.